p2eengineering/Kalp-Accounting/README.md

 make test
 ```

-To visualize code coverage in the project by executing the following command:
+You can visualize code coverage in the project by executing the following command:

 ```bash
 make cover